HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf221.md

 ### Progress indication for syndication

 === "Containers"
     You can log the syndication progress on the subscriber.
-For more information see [Syndication progress logging](../../manage_content/wcm_delivery/syndication/wcm_syndication_troubleshooting.md#syndication-progress-logging).
+For more information, see [Syndication progress logging](../../manage_content/wcm_delivery/syndication/wcm_syndication_troubleshooting.md#syndication-progress-logging).

 === "On-Premises"
     You can log the syndication progress on the subscriber.
-For more information see [Syndication progress logging](../../manage_content/wcm_delivery/syndication/wcm_syndication_troubleshooting.md#syndication-progress-logging).
+For more information, see [Syndication progress logging](../../manage_content/wcm_delivery/syndication/wcm_syndication_troubleshooting.md#syndication-progress-logging).

 ### Web Content Manager REST API V2 - Ability to set cache header for WCM GET REST APIs